On Fire (Lloyd Banks song)

-"On Fire" is the debut single from Lloyd Banks' debut album, The Hunger for More.
+"On Fire" is the debut single from Lloyd Banks' debut album, The Hunger for More, released through Interscope Records and 50 Cent's G-Unit Records.
 It quickly became a nationwide hit and cemented Lloyd Banks' name in the hip hop scene.
 The single peaked inside the top ten in the U.S., reaching #8.
 The song samples "The Champ", performed by The Mohawks.

 Background

 The chorus contains vocals by 50 Cent, though he is uncredited.
 The song was produced by Eminem and Kwamé.
 Writing credits were given to Lloyd Banks, Eminem, Kwamé, 50 Cent, Luis Resto and Peter Harmsworth.

+In a 2024 interview with Hot 97, 50 Cent claimed that he had copied elements of "Hot in Herre" by Nelly when writing the chorus of "On Fire"; he rapped the choruses of both songs back-to-back to highlight the similarities.

 The single peaked at #8 on the Billboard Hot 100 and was certified Gold by the RIAA.

 Music video

 The music video, directed by Jessy Terrero, features Lloyd Banks rapping on the roof of a small building that is on top of a large hotel building.
 The video contains cameos by fellow G-Unit members 50 Cent, Young Buck and Game, as well as G-Unit artist Olivia.
 At the end of the video, 50 Cent is seen breaking through glass and the song changes to the chorus and the first verse of the song Warrior, which is also from Lloyd Bank's debut album The Hunger for More.

+The music video on YouTube has received over 40 million views as of May 2024.